AaronWhiteTech/configure-ad/README.md

 - Log into client as created admin "Jane Doe" Log into the client machine with the user "aaron.com/janedoe"

+![connect client to domain](https://github.com/AaronWhiteTech/configure-ad/assets/155200818/0c46cc4f-deaa-4b9a-9503-6f05232bec5f)

 - Connect client to Domain, go to pc-properties-rename this computer advanced, change domain, type in "aaron.com, a welcome to aaron.com pop up appears

-![connect client to domain](https://github.com/AaronWhiteTech/configure-ad/assets/155200818/0c46cc4f-deaa-4b9a-9503-6f05232bec5f)
+![creating users i AD 1000](https://github.com/AaronWhiteTech/configure-ad/assets/155200818/e0275595-1580-43a7-a3b3-e835c730754f)

 -  Go to server and open powershell ISE as admin to create multiple users

-![creating users i AD 1000](https://github.com/AaronWhiteTech/configure-ad/assets/155200818/e0275595-1580-43a7-a3b3-e835c730754f)

-   Log into client as created user "tvp.bul" to prove mas user creation successful log into client machine with user name "aaron.com/tvp.bul